padmanabhan4112/Machine-Learning/README.md

 <img width="725" height="526" alt="image" src="https://github.com/user-attachments/assets/5c757707-b1ae-421b-bb67-f7b73a4464b7" />

-Our Loss will be minimum only if y =/~ x*theta.
+Our Loss will be minimum only if y = ~(x*theta).
 Therefore the solution to the system theta can have unique, infinitely many non-unique solutions, or no solution.

 Some useful math concept to visualize: